Villa Riviera: History

 Shortly after the Villa Riviera opened, the Great Depression hit, and the demand for luxury cooperative apartments declined.
 While some original owners gave up their apartments, others stayed.
 The buildings control and management was ceded to the mortgage company renting many of the apartments.

-In 1933, the high-rise Villa Riviera was shaken in the Long Beach earthquake but did not sustain structural damage due to its construction.
-The most prominent construction engineering firm in the country, McClintic-Marshall, structurally designed and built its heavy duty Bethlehem steel skeleton.
+The most prominent construction engineering firm in the country, McClintic-Marshall, structurally designed and built the high-rise’s heavy duty Bethlehem steel skeleton.
 One thousand tons of steel, heavier than required at that time, was used.
 They used foundation a revolutionary new method designed to be more stable, faster, and safer, Rather than simply digging a foundation hole, they dug a large central trench down to stable soil with radiating perpendicular side trenches radiating out which were all filled with concrete.
 On top of that base, they poured forty-five wide stepped concrete bases to support the vertical heavy duty steel beams.
 All structural steel was then encased in concrete.
 "After tests made in the California Institute of Technology., McClintic-Marshall engineers stated in substance that the earthquake resisting steel work specified for use in (the) Villa Riviera, and subsequently installed, was the equivalent, if not, the superior in strength of any ever put into a steel frame structure in the West."
 The Villa Riviera is considered among the earliest examples of skyscrapers designed for seismic safety.
 After completing the Villa in 1928, McClintic-Marshall structurally designed many significant buildings and bridges including, the Empire State Building (1930) and the Golden Gate Bridge (1933).